jjesusfilho/RTutorials/index.md

 Email me at erin.grand@uncommonschools.org with any questions or comments.
 If you find any typos, feel free to send in a pull request to fix them.

 ## Acknowledgements
 Special Thanks to Hadely Wickham and Steph Locke for getting me started.
+I proudly borrowed materials from both of them and the UVCM R Bootcamp.
 More complete citations and thanks [here](acknowledgements.md).